ibois-epfl/script-sync/README.md

 - [ ] write stop command
 - [ ] write docstrings
 - [ ] write ci
+- [ ] possibly redirect output from `RhinoApp.RunScript()` to get rid of first line where we see ScriptEditor and send it back to vscode?
 - [ ] write tests

 - [ ] write vscode extension